wfink/infinispan.playground.encoding/ProtoBufAdapter/README.md

 CustomTypeEntry shows how to migrate the legacy implementation in two different ways.
 1) By using the new approach with embedded messages where only unhandled classes are using a ProtoAdapter.
-Here the required ProtoAdapter implemenation is provided by ProtoStream.
+Here the required ProtoAdapter implementation is  for BigInteger is provided by ProtoStream.
 This is done for Java classes which are used very often to minimize the effort if the user must implement it.

 Run the example with